WorkOfStan/seablast/README.md

 | log/      | Logs - this one is just for development; as production-wise, there will be `log` directory in the root of the app    |
 | src/      | Seablast classes                                                                                                     |
 | views/    | Latte templates to be inherited                                                                                      |

+## Testing

+The PHPUnit tests use the database configuration from `./conf/phinx.local.php`, even thoug the library doesn't include Phinx.
+If this file is not already present after a local update of the testing environment, the relevant `Test.php` script copies `./conf/phinx.dist.php` to `./conf/phinx.local.php`, ensuring it works on GitHub as well.